Invited talks & discussion

-Workshop with Julia Snell, University of Leeds, Using Video to Analyse Language Ideologies in the Classroom: From Research to Practical Intervention
+Invited talk and discussion with Julia Snell, University of Leeds, Language Ideologies in the Classroom: From Research to Practical Intervention

-Workshop with Line Møller Daugaard, VIA University College, Linguistic Ethnography among Toddlers and Young Children in Early Childhood
+Invited talk and discussion with Line Møller Daugaard, VIA University College, Linguistic Ethnography in the Nursery

 In a context of growing challenges to democracy as well as to the environment, there is an increased need for forms of inquiry that not only inform but also foster social transformation and innovation, which often demands crossing institutional boundaries and engaging in trans-disciplinary collaboration.
-The purpose of this workshop is for participants (from junior to senior scholars and practitioners) to learn about, practice with, and jointly develop principles and methods aimed at facilitating collaborative inquiry across institutional boundaries, with a particular focus on—but not limited to—collaborations between schools and out-of-school institutions and organizations, such as cultural centers and museums, industry stakeholders, and non-governmental organizations.
-The workshop takes as point of departure the notion of social design experiments (SDE), an interventionist form of research that uses democratizing, collaborative design as a means to both foster and analyze social transformation across social and institutional boundaries.
+The purpose of this invited talk and discussion is for participants (from junior to senior scholars and practitioners) to learn about and discuss principles and methods aimed at facilitating collaborative inquiry across institutional boundaries, with a particular focus on—but not limited to—collaborations between schools and out-of-school institutions and organisations, such as cultural centres and museums, industry stakeholders, and non-governmental organisations.
+The session takes as point of departure the notion of social design experiments (SDE), an interventionist form of research that uses democratising, collaborative design as a means to both foster and analyze social transformation across social and institutional boundaries.
 SDEs build upon participatory ethnography and design-based approaches and adds a focus on social change and social justice.
 In SDE, participants with different backgrounds and from different organizations join together to address collective objects of concern in their community.
-In the workshop, the organizers will present the approach’s premises and concepts by grounding them in empirical materials from two research projects aimed at social change: a project focused on transforming teaching practices to deal with issues of polarization in The Netherlands, and a project focused on transforming the role of schools in fostering climate action and sustainability.
-These materials will be mobilised in hands-on activities in which workshop participants will have the chance to explore concepts and tools for engaging in collaborative design aimed at remediating social inequity and injustice.
+In this session, the organisers will present the approach’s premises and concepts by grounding them in empirical materials from two research projects aimed at social change: a project focused on transforming teaching practices to deal with issues of polarization in The Netherlands, and a project focused on transforming the role of schools in fostering climate action and sustainability.
+These materials will be mobilised in group discussions in which participants will have the chance to explore concepts and tools for engaging in collaborative design aimed at remediating social inequity and injustice.